sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

 For a more complicated scenario involving several instances and a bastion host please see: [04 &mdash; CloudFormation: Infrastructure with bastion host](04-lab6.3-cloudformation-infra-bastion-host)

-##### A few basic notes about networking
+##### Networking basics in AWS

-The next section will deal with all the details about networking, but in the meantime it is importanto to understand the difference between public and private IP addresses and the CIDR notation.
+The next section will deal with all the details about networking, but in the meantime it is importanto to understand the difference between public and private IP addresses and the *CIDR notation*.

 On your home network, you will be assigned an IP address that most likely will start with `192.168.0.*`.
 All the devices within your local network will be assigned an IP address that follows that pattern (phones, tablets, SmartTV sets, Videogame consoles...).
 Those are known as *private IP addresses*.